Last Updated: 8 January

 - How far it is possible for you to maintain 2m social distance and minimise social contact

-If you cannot be kept safe from the virus while in your usual role, you may agree with your manager to make adjustments to your role, or in some cases you may be asked to work from home – this may be carrying out work that is not your usual work so long as it is both suitable and appropriate.
+If you cannot be kept safe from the virus while in your usual role, in other words if the risk of exposure to the virus (together with any other risks) cannot be reduced to a reasonable level, you may agree with your manager to make adjustments to your role, or in some cases you may be asked to work from home or given another job – this may be carrying out work that is not your usual work so long as it is both suitable, safe and appropriate for you to do.
+You must continue to receive your normal pay where safe, suitable alternative work is found for you.

-If you cannot be kept safe at work, and you cannot work from home, you may need to be suspended on full pay until either you are found a suitable alternative role or for as long as it is necessary for you to avoid the increased risk of infection.
+If you cannot be kept safe at work, and you cannot work from home, you have the right to be suspended on full pay until either you are found a suitable alternative role or for as long as it is necessary for you to avoid the increased risk of infection.
 This is known as ‘maternity suspension’.

-If you have any workplace health and safety concerns talk to your Usdaw rep or full time official..
+If you have any workplace health and safety concerns at all talk to your Usdaw rep or full time official.

 Q. How will my employer support me?